-The UHV Campus Safety Office compiles and publishes this Annual Security Report on or before October 1.
-The annual Security and Fire Safety Report can be downloaded at http://www.uhv.edu/business/safety/manual/SFSReport/Security_FireSafety_Report.pdf#view=FitV .
-You may also call 361-570-4858 or e-mail firstname.lastname@example.org and request a copy of this report.
+Campus Police compiles and publishes this Annual Security Report on or before October 1.
+The annual Security and Fire Safety Report.
+You may also call 361-570-4858 or e-mail email@example.com and request a copy of this report.

 Reporting Criminal Activity

-Security officers are assigned to UH-Victoria.
-Should you need assistance concerning an escort, safety or security matter, contact the security officer on duty by calling 361-570-4830 or by email at email@example.com.
-If the security officer is not available during an EMERGENCY situation, you should dial 911.
-Crime and public safety-related incidents may also be reported to the Campus Safety & Risk Manager by calling 361-570-4245 or by e-mail at firstname.lastname@example.org.
+Police and Security Officers are assigned to UH-Victoria.
+Should you need assistance concerning an escort, safety or security matter, contact the security officer on duty by calling 361-570-HELP or by email at firstname.lastname@example.org.
+If the campus police or security officer is not available during an EMERGENCY situation, you should dial 911.
+Crime and public safety-related incidents may also be reported to the Campus Safety & Risk Manager by calling 361-570-4245 or by e-mail at email@example.com.

 UH System at Cinco Ranch